 Such as when I was about 18 months, Dad had walked down to the newspaper shop across a busy highway and as he reached the other side horns blowing made him turn around to find me standing in the middle of the road in a distressed state.
 I had followed him the full length of the street and across three lanes of the Princes Highway.

-When I was about 3 and my older sister Lorna 4 1/2, we had been quite happy to play in the backyard; until Irene 18 months showed us how to open the gate by climbing and releasing the catch.
+When I was about three and my older sister Lorna 4 1/2, we had been quite happy to play in the backyard; until Irene 18 months showed us how to open the gate by climbing and releasing the catch.

 After that, I kept away from corners and over the years wasn’t usually viewed as a victim.
-Later in primary, I acquired a nasty bruise on my knuckle when I nailed one boy who thought that it was Okay to niggle me from behind in lines at morning assembly.
+Later in primary school, I acquired a nasty bruise on my knuckle when I nailed one boy who thought that it was Okay to niggle me from behind in lines at morning assembly.
 He left me alone for years after that.

 Not all clear sailing as several had worked out that up to a point I wouldn’t retaliate and then if they kept further than about a metre; I wouldn’t chase.

-At high school there was little of this behaviour except once when I was marginally involved when several boys hassled Keith, I had my cake knocked onto the ground, lucky for him it wasn’t fruit cake or he would have learnt the lesson the hard way that there were consequences instead of being laughed off.
+At high school there was little of this behaviour except once when I was marginally involved when several boys hassled Keith, I had my cake knocked onto the ground, lucky for him it wasn’t fruit cake, or he would have learnt the lesson the hard way that there were consequences instead of being laughed off.

-As an apprentice, I had two incidents one with two tradesmen trying to dunk me, but I was able to frustrate them by balancing one against the other.
+As an apprentice, I had two incidents, one with two tradesmen trying to dunk me, but I was able to frustrate them by balancing one against the other.

 The other time was more severe as about eight fellow apprentices decided to grease me.
 It took all of them to stick me on a bench, and when they let go, I still managed to nail one before the apprentice escaped.
-One of the older apprentices calmed me down before I tackled anyone else, he being a black belt in judo.
+One of the older apprentices calmed me down before I tackled anyone else, he had a black belt in judo.